Sharon Weir, Ed.D

 In 2000, Sharon moved to Corpus Christi, Texas, where she became Director/CEO of Seashore Learning Center (SLC), a public, independent, high-performing K-6th grade charter school on Padre Island.
 Under her direction, SLC became an “Exemplary Campus” with more than 95% of its students passing the Texas statewide achievement tests.
 In addition, Sharon worked collaboratively to obtain grant funding for facilities, technology, and curriculum development in excess of $15 million dollars.
 Sharon became a mentor for charter schools across Texas and a frequent speaker at both the state and national level for curriculum and technology in public education.

 Sharon was appointed Principal/Executive Director of New West Charter in Los Angeles in February 2005.
 She has applied her extensive knowledge as an innovative British educator, her experience as a charter school leader, and her natural enthusiasm and good humor toward making New West Charter Middle and High School into one of the most highly sought after public schools in California.

 In 2009, Sharon was selected as the CCSA California Principal of the Year.

-New West has subsequently been named twice by the California Department of Education as a prestigious California Distinguished School (2009 and 2014).
+New West has subsequently been named three times by the California Department of Education as a prestigious California Distinguished School (2009,2014, and 2019).